 3. Connection bolt on current conductor - This is a 360° weld around the bolt that requires a recess on the ultrasonic tool.
-Connecting the bolt on the connector conductor made it possible to realise a significant manufacturing cost reduction.
+Connecting the bolt on the connector conductor allowed significant manufacturing cost reduction.

 4. Battery cap welding - The space is limited as the film-style electrical conductor must be welded into an embossed channel in the battery cap.